1. Home

 View from high atop a Cape Cod bluff overlooking an Atlantic Ocean beach, with two people and a dog walking along the shoreline far belowLooking down at Long Nook Beach on Cape Cod’s Atlantic Ocean shoreline

-Cape Cod is bordered by five different saltwater bodies—and each one creates a different kind of beach experience.
+Cape Cod is bordered by five different saltwater bodies, and each one creates a unique kind of beach experience.

-Illustrated map of Cape Cod showing towns and the locations of the Atlantic Ocean, Cape Cod Bay, Buzzards Bay, Nantucket Sound, and Vineyard Sound
+Illustrated map of Cape Cod showing each town and the locations of the Atlantic Ocean, Cape Cod Bay, Buzzards Bay, Nantucket Sound, and Vineyard Sound

 Some bring big waves and chilly water.
 Others offer gentle surf, warm shallows, or dramatic tides.

-→ See what kind of beach experience to expect on each shoreline
+See what kind of beaches to expect on each shoreline →

 Beaches in Each Cape Cod Town